 And this is precisely how God forgives us.
 It's not a feeble OK, you're forgiven.
 It's a torrential outpouring of love.

 There is no love without forgiveness, and there is no forgiveness without love.

-The Prodigal Son story is the reason we have chosen the cross symbol (above) to represent Forgiveness.
+The Prodigal Son story is the reason we've chosen the cross symbol (above) to represent Forgiveness.
 The Prodigal Son story is about how God (Father) is more than ready to forgive sinners (us) with tremendous love.
-God will meet us half way; in fact God has already done that by sacrificing Jesus (see the meaning of the cross).
+God will meet us half way; in fact God has already done that by sacrificing Jesus (see the meaning of the Cross).
 We just have to take that step forward, admit we are sinners and accept God's forgiveness.